odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/rajasthan-safari/_index.md

           their superb views.
 The Jaswant Thada memorial lies on the approach to the Fort, and the large white marble structure is surrounded by the cremation grounds of former rulers.

+          The rest of the day is at leisure.
         date: ''
         etd: ''
         duration: ''